Reklino/angular-resizable/README.md

 ## Usage

 1. `npm install angular-resizable` or `bower install angular-resizable` or clone/download this repo
-2. Include `angluar-resizable.min.js` in your project.
+2. Include `angular-resizable.min.js` in your project.
-3. Include `angluar-resizable.min.css` in your project as well (this provides default styling for the resize handles).
+3. Include `angular-resizable.min.css` in your project as well (this provides default styling for the resize handles).
 4. Then include the module in your app: `angular.module('app', ['angularResizable'])`
 5. Use it: `<section resizable r-directions="['bottom', 'right']" r-flex="true">`